 Day Five— Departure (11am) Park Site: Volcano Adventure Camp

 Early morning rise and pack up your gear as the facility must be vacated by 11am to get ready for the next group of campers.
+Please be packed up and ready to go by the scheduled time for your exit program.
 Your group may enjoy the rest of the park throughout the day.

 Maps: For maps, please visit- nps.gov/lavo/planyourvisit/maps.htm